-In comparison to Pulp Fiction, Death Proof, or Inglourious Basterds, Tarantino’s narrative structure proves linear and less reliant on protracted scenes of dialogue that lead to bursts of violence—although there’s no shortage on bloodshed here.
-Granted, two or three passages play out in Tarantino’s usual lovingly prolonged fashion, such as dinner table discussion at Candyland that becomes unbearably tense as Candie delivers his phrenological thesis on the innate submissiveness in black slaves, or a comical discussion on the lack of visibility from within the hoods worn by Klu Klux Klan members.
+In comparison to Pulp Fiction, Death Proof, or Inglourious Basterds, Tarantino’s narrative structure proves linear and less reliant on protracted scenes of dialogue that lead to bursts of violence—although there’s no shortage of bloodshed here.
+Granted, two or three passages play out in Tarantino’s usual lovingly prolonged fashion, such as the dinner table discussion at Candyland that becomes unbearably tense as Candie delivers his phrenological thesis on the innate submissiveness in black slaves, or a comical discussion on the lack of visibility from within the hoods worn by Klu Klux Klan members.
 Django Unchained is a journey that would seem to reach its destination at the flamboyantly-named plantation, but then takes some unexpected turns in the last act.
 The climax does not arrive at the film’s bloodiest shootout, but it carries into threatening territory.
 Throughout the picture, Tarantino spills as much blood as his two Kill Bill volumes combined, if not more.
 Every time a bullet makes contact, flowing splashes of red burst, as though everyone onscreen was made of balloons that pop when penetrated.
 As always, the director’s instances of violence feel less realistic than intentionally over-the-top, including several threats to and punishments on male genitalia.